TruStory/truchain/README.md

 All data in stores are binary encoded using [Amino](https://github.com/tendermint/go-amino) for efficient storage in a Merkle tree.
 Keepers handle marshalling and umarshalling data between its binary encoding and Go data type.

-### Time-bound queues
+### Reactive Architecture

-Most chain operations are executed based on queues that are checked after each new block is generated:
+Most chain operations are executed based on changes to data.
+Lists and queues are checked every time a new block is produced:

 1. Backing queue

 Handles the lifecycle of backings, calculating interest, and distributing funds after backing periods expire.

-2. Pending game queue
+2. Pending game list

 Handles the lifecycle of challenges.
-Games in this queue have been challenged but haven't met the threshold required for voting to begin.
-After the threshold is met, games in this queue are promoted to the game queue.
+Games in this list have been challenged but haven't met the threshold required for voting to begin.
+After the threshold is met, games in this list are promoted to the game queue.

 3. Game queue